bradamorg007/Programming-Projects/MEG_Signal_processing_project/README.md

 Detection of objective neural signatures for the integration of visual information in the visual cortex of humans.
 Studying the Interplay between gamma band harmonics in generating oscillatory inter- modulation in the visual cortex.
+Allows use to anwser the question of how the brain combines information to form higher level representations that represents a gestalt or global understanding of sub-units of information.